apache/apisix-website/website/blog/2022/07/04/apisix-integrates-with-hydra.md

   -d postgres:9.6
 ```

-The above command will create a network named hydraguide and start a Postgres instance named ory-hydra-example--postgres which creates the database hydra, the user hydra, and the user password secret.
+The above command will create a network named `hydraguide` and start a Postgres instance named `ory-hydra-example--postgres` which creates the database `hydra`, the user `hydra`, and the user password `secret`.

 ### Step 2: Deploy Hydra